LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 In OSC's Near-RT RIC Kubernetes cluster, every xApp is installed as a pod, which contains one or more Docker containers, and a set of services, which addresses the pod's open ports.
 The information necessary to construct the xApp's pod and services is written in the xApp descriptor, commonly known as **config-file**.
 An optional **schema** file may accompany the config-file to validate its control section syntax.
 Both are `.json` files that can be found inside the `init/` directory.

-OSC provides a command line tool that facilitates the xApp management, the **dms_cli**.
+OSC provides a command line tool that facilitates the xApp management: the **dms_cli**.

 ## Onboarding